AGB - Austrian Hotel Contract Conditions (PDF, 41KB)

 § 4 Start and end of accommodation

-a later arrival time has been agreed.
+, unless a later arrival time has been agreed

-(3) If the guest has paid a deposit, the room (the
+(3) If the guest has made a deposit, the room(s)

 § 5 Withdrawal from the accommodation contract

-accommodation contract can be canceled by both
+accommodation contract can be terminated by either

-a later arrival time has been agreed.
+, unless a later arrival time has been agreed

-renting the booked rooms to other parties.
+renting the rooms ordered to other guests.

 catering price.

-to other guests in accordance with the circumstances
+to other parties, depending on the circumstances

 (§ 1107 ABGB).